collective/rapido.plone/docs/tutorial.rst

         # nothing for now
         pass

-It provides the elements implementation.
-Each element in the blockhas a corresponding Python function having the same id.
+It provides the element's implementation.
+Each element in the block has a corresponding Python function having the same id.
-In our case, that is the code that will be executed when a user click on "Like".
+In our case, that is the code that will be executed when a user clicks on *"Like"*.
-Right now, it makes nothing, but we will change it later.
+Right now, it does nothing, but we will change it later.

 The ``rate.yaml`` file: